Facts about Psoriatic Arthritis

 Antimalarials, drugs to treat malaria

 Pain and swelling in hands, wrists, elbows, shoulders, knee, ankles, feet and spine

 Inflammation in other areas of the body including the eyes

 Pain in the lower back

 Skin patches on your skin that flake

-Your rheumatologist will check you for swelling and inflammation of the joints.
-He/she will look for signs of psoriasis on the skin or abnormalities on your fingernails and toenails.
+Your rheumatologist will check for swelling and inflammation of the joints.
+He/she will look for signs of psoriasis on the skin or abnormalities on the fingernails and toenails.
 Psoriasis isn't always visible, it can hide on the scalp, behind the ears, in the belly button and in the grooves between the buttocks.